Department of Literacy and Learning

 READ 6673.
 Theoretical Foundations in Language and Literacy.
 Introduction to underlying theories that contribute to early reading and writing.
 Role of systematic observation of oral and written language and the relationship of oral language acquisition to early school literacy.
 History of research in literacy processes that contribute to the foundations of Reading Recovery.
 Prerequisite: Permission of instructor.
 Three lecture hours a week.
 Credit: Three hours.

 READ 6683.
-Doctoral Seminar in Reading.
+Doctoral Seminar in Literacy.
 Variable content.
-In depth examination of research relevant to topics.
-May be repeated for up to twelve hours of credit with permission of student's advisor.
-Prerequisites: Three to six graduate hours in reading or permission of instructor.
+In-depth examination of research relevant to topics.
+May be repeated for up to twelve hours of credit with permission of advisor.
+Prerequisites: Three graduate hours in READ or permission of instructor.
 Three seminar hours a week.
 Credit: Three hours.

 READ 6693.
 Literacy Leadership and Policy.
 Trends that influence the implementation of effective literacy programs in schools.
 Theoretical constructs of leadership, organizational, and complex systems and critical discourse analysis as lenses for analysis.
 Three seminar hours a week.
 Credit: Three hours.